What are your learning goals?

 The secondary school credit goal path prepares learners for Ontario Ministry of Education secondary school credit courses leading to an Ontario Secondary School Diploma.

-There are several way to obtain high school credits, learn more about the programs we offer at the Wawa Adult Learning Centre
+There are a few ways to obtain high school credits, learn more about the programs we offer at the Wawa Adult Learning Centre

 The postsecondary goal path prepares learners for formal education opportunities at a college or university for which high school completion or its equivalency is the normal entrance requirement.